easytarget/esp32-cam-webserver/README.md

 wirelessly.

-If you have a status LED configured it will give a double flash when it begins attempting to conenct to WiFi, and five short flashes once it has succeeded.
+If you have a status LED configured it will give a double flash when it begins attempting to connect to WiFi, and five short flashes once it has succeeded.
 It will also flash briefly when you access the camera to change settings.